dilipkumarg/ResumeReader/README.md

 This project uses maven build, which takes care of libraries and classpaths.
 Steps for creating Jar and configuring:
  * Go to the project root directory.
- * Run the below command.
+ * Run the command.
-   > mvn package
+  'mvn package'
    This command will generate jar file in your project build directory (i.e target).
 Inside the folder "ResumeReader".

 NOTE:Before indexing or searching, you need to set the index and resume directory paths by using the first two commands.